miccom1977/vue3Tooltip/README.md

 Introducing such code will display such a tooltip:<br>
 ![basic usage](./images/image.png)
+<br><br>

-This tooltip follows the mouse cursor, dynamically positions itself on the screen, and if it doesn't fit at the top, it will appear below the element.
+This tooltip follows the mouse cursor, dynamically positions itself on the screen, and if it doesn't fit at the top, it will appear below the element.<br>

-For tooltips, you can freely apply any styles.
+For tooltips, you can freely apply any styles.<br><br>

-I hope this little component will be useful to someone :)
+I hope this little component will be useful to someone :)<br>
-I myself searched for and installed many others, but they were not satisfactory for me - hence the need to create something like this.
+I myself searched for and installed many others, but they were not satisfactory for me - hence the need to create something like this.<br><br>